flame-engine/flame/doc/game.md

 As you can see in the image above you'll have to use the `Loadable` and `Game` mixins if you want to create your own game class, which is what is done with `OxygenGame`.

+The `Loadable` mixin has the lifecycle methods `onLoad`, `onMount` and `onRemove` in it, which are called from the `GameWidget` (or another parent) when the game is loaded + mounted, or removed.
+`onLoad` is only called the first time the class is added to a parent, but `onMount` (which is called after `onLoad`) is called every time it is added to a new parent. `onRemove` is called when the class is removed from a parent.

 **Note**: The `Game` mixin allows for more freedom of how to implement things, but you are also missing out on all of the built-in features in Flame if you use it.